bridgerbrown/paycats/README.md

 ## PayCats - Paypal/Venmo clone
 ![PayCats logo](https://github.com/bridgerbrown/paycats/blob/main/public/paycats-logo-git.png?raw=true)

-This is a solo project of a demo Paypal/Venmo clone involving a user database of cats to make transactions with!
+A Venmo/Paypal clone with a database of cat users you can securely sign up, pay and request money from.
+Like Venmo, you can track your balance, make requests to users, and interact with the history of transactions.
+Each cat user has a different personality with unique possibilities of responses and comments to your requests!

-Using React, Typescript, NextJS, Tailwind CSS, Firebase, and Firestore!
+Built with TypeScript, React, Tailwind CSS, NextJS, Firestore database, and Firebase user authentication.